bolderflight/statistics/README.md

 make
 ```

 This will build the library, an example executable called *stats_example*, and an executable for testing using the Google Test framework, called *stats_test*.
 The example executable source file is located at *examples/stats_example.cc*.
-This code is built and tested on AARCH64 and AMD64 systems running Linux and AMD64 systems running the Windows Subsystem for Linux (WSL).

 ## Namespace
 This library is within the namespace *statistics*.